 In April 2016 New Zealand had won 146 and lost 142 of its completed one-day matches.
 The White Ferns' record in Twenty20 internationals was 46-40.

-New Zealand hosted the third ICC Women’s Cricket World Cup in 1982 and the seventh in 2000.
-In that year New Zealand won the cup for the first time.
+New Zealand hosted the third ICC Women’s Cricket World Cup in 1982 and the seventh in 2000, when the White Ferns won the cup for the first time.
+New Zealand will host the tournament again in 2021.

 In 1992 New Zealand Cricket Inc. was formed, combining the administration of men’s and women’s cricket.
 The national women’s team was named the White Ferns at the same time as the men became the Blackcaps.